Mechanical Damage

 Dent Strain — Engineering Fundamentals

-B31.8 App R parabolic fit, combined strain invariant, 6% acceptance basis, repair criteria.
+ASME B31.8 Appendix R parabolic fit, the combined strain invariant, the 6% acceptance basis, and repair criteria.

 1. Dent types